 That Big Bird spawned a new species, the Grants concluded, was "highly unlikely but not impossible."
 If he really had, however, the Grants fancied the name Geospiza strenuirostris, meaning "strong, vigorous and active."

 The Galápagos continue to serve as a real-life laboratory in natural selection, but fossil-fuel burning may change conditions faster than species can adapt.
-In a warming climate, El Niño events may become more frequent and intense; corals in the region are beginning to bleach (a telltale sign of warming waters).
+Since the unusually destructive El Niño of 1982-1983, the world's oceans have warmed by at least 0.5°C. Launching from a warmer starting point than in the early 1980s, El Niño events will likely become more frequent and intense.
+Corals in the region are already beginning to bleach — a telltale sign of warming waters.
 Meanwhile, as ocean waters absorb more carbon dioxide, resulting ocean acidification will harm corals and mollusks.
 On land, warming conditions might hamper the formation of garúa — the fog that waters highland plants.
 Climate change aside, introduced plant species are spreading like, well, weeds.

 As for the 19th-century naturalist, when he established a set of private notes on the subject of evolution, or transmutation as it was sometimes called, he soon acknowledged the importance of the islands: